-Vision Inc., a Tokyo-based rental service provider, has started rental service named "NINJA WiFi" for foreign visitors to Japan.
-This company mainly handles rental service named "Global Wi-Fi" for Japanese travelers.
-Since this company has counters at major airports, you can receive Wi - Fi router, mobile phone, SIM card etc in there.
+Vision Inc., a Tokyo-based rental service provider, has started a rental service named "NINJA WiFi" for foreign visitors to Japan.
+This company mainly handles the rental service named "Global Wi-Fi" for Japanese travelers.
+Since this company has counters at major airports, you can receive Wi – Fi routers, mobile phones and SIM cards at the airport.

 This company also rents mobile automatic translators.
-I have borrowed them a couple of times.
-If you are interested in automatic translator, please check this company's site.
+I have borrowed them a couple of times myself.
+If you are interested in an automatic translator, please check this company's site.
 There are two types of automatic translators.
-It is "ili" and "POCKETALK".
-"Ili" is slightly shrill sound, so I'm using "POCKETALK" more.
+They are "Ili" and "POCKETALK".
+I find that "Ili" has a more unpleasant sound, so I use "POCKETALK" more.

 JAL ABC, Inc., a subsidiary of Japan Airlines, handles rental Wi-Fi routers and mobile phones as well as prepaid SIM cards.
 There are counters at major airports so you may receive them at those counters.

-It is a rental service handled by Telecom Square, Inc. headquartered in Tokyo.
-There are counters at major airports.
+This is a rental service handled by Telecom Square, Inc. headquartered in Tokyo, with counters at major airports.
 You can borrow pocket Wi - Fi routers and smartphones here as well.

-It is a rental service handled by SOFTBANK, a Japanese telecommunications carrier alongside NTT docomo.
+This is a rental service handled by Softbank, a Japanese telecommunications carrier alongside NTT docomo.
 You can borrow Wi-Fi routers and smartphones here as well.
 Please refer to the external link below for details.

-There are many other Wi - Fi router rental services in Japan.
+There are many other Wi-Fi router rental services in Japan.
 Some of them handle NTT docomo's Wi-Fi router.
-Unfortunately, they can apply only in Japanese.
-I hope that rental services for foreigners visiting Japan will be improved sooner and later.
+Unfortunately, applications can only be made in Japanese.
+I hope that these rental services for foreigners visiting Japan will make improvements soon.

 Use the hotel's smart rental service

 Recently, even in Japan, hotels that rent smartphones to guests are increasing little by little.
-It is the following hotel that is going to start renting out as a large scale.
-If you plan to stay at these hotels, why not contact the hotel if you can use the smartphone.
+The following hotels are scheduled to start renting out phones on a larger scale.
+If you plan to stay at one of these hotels, why not contact the hotel for more information on smartphone rentals?

 Main hotels scheduled to start smartphone rental service